milepore/dataviz-project-proposal/README.md

   * Added Sort-By component for bar chart
   * Fixed coloring in the parallel chart view
   * Organized the controls to make it easier to modify the filters and have it apply to multiple views
+  * Multiple bug fixes - mostly around the ordering of events and rendering
 * Week 13 - Buffer, tuning, look&feel / CSS
 * Week 14 - Buffer / finalize / write paper